hpe-dev-incubator/hpe-dev-portal/content/blog/automate-boot-from-san-target-configurations-using-redfish.md

 ## Step 3: Verify that Redfish configuration is Enabled

-Before you can change the boot from SAN configurations on an FC card, you will have to set `RedfishConfiguration` key to "Enabled" for the specific adapter, if not already done.
+Before you can change the boot from SAN configurations on an FC card, you will have to set `RedfishConfiguration` key to "Enabled" for the specific adapter, if it has not already been done.

 The current value of this key can be viewed by querying the adapter.